Bookings, Billings, & Revenue: A SaaS Financial Primer

 Make it a priority to conduct monthly financial review meetings with your leadership team.
 In these meetings, you can dive into your company’s bookings, billings, and revenue for the past month and compare those results to your forecasts.
 If there are any concerns, you can discuss them as a team.
 You can also review your sales pipeline and brainstorm strategies for improving conversion rates and deal sizes.

-Have Clear Revenue Recognition Policies
+Clear Revenue Recognition Policies: A Must-Have

 - Work with your finance team and accountants to develop clear, GAAP-compliant revenue recognition policies.